 Yes, part of the Website’s personality would come through in the branding of the site, but also think about the tone of the text, and how you’re phrasing things.
 Adding an about us page is essential and can be used to add personalisation.
 The about us page is where you can talk about yourselves as a business and forget about the customer for a second.

-Personalising a website for users can be a lot harder as to some degree you’d need personal information to go off of.
+It can also help to add content relevant to your specific target audience, however personalising a website for users can be a lot harder as to some degree you’d need personal information to go off of.
 But we can make certain additions to a website like adding location pages to target customers in a specific location and using more of ‘you’ and ‘your’ when talking about your customer.

 Consistent information is key to good website design throughout your Site.
 Keep a simple and clear message with limited amounts of detail, such as only a couple of phone numbers and a few email addresses.
 In addition to your contact details being consistent, your website content shouldn’t contradict itself either.
 If you have a service page that’s no longer a service you do – take it off the Site!